abdelshok/moira/README.md

 Moira references the name Moirai, which is that of the three Greek mythological creatures called the Fates.
 Atropos, Lachesis,and Clotho.

-Hopefully this will provide people with a sense of privacy.
-It'll also give people the impression that you're actually working when you're not, so hopefully other software engineers will enjoy this one.
+It'll give people the impression that you're actually working when you're not, so hopefully other software engineers will enjoy this one.

 :)